Car Battery Keeps Dying but Alternator is Good? [Causes and Solutions]

 If the light starts glowing, then you have a parasitic drain in your charging system.

-To pinpoint the parasite, use a multimeter.
-If you don’t know how to use a multimeter, then watch a few videos.
+To pinpoint the parasite, use a multimeter (Our Choice: Crenova Auto-Ranging Digital Multimeter).
+If you don’t know how to use a multimeter, then watch the attached video.

 Double Check the Connections